Black Mountain Nature Reserve

 Traditionally, the local Ngunnawal people shared knowledge and responsibility for caring for Country.
 Today, this cultural knowledge continues to be passed down to younger generations and has a role to play in the management of ACT reserves.
 Aboriginal community organisations and the Murumbung Rangers in the ACT Parks and Conservation Service run cultural activities to educate the wider community about the cultural landscape, heritage values and land conservation practices.

-Black Mountain and the area is a highly significant Aboriginal cultural place.
-There are numerous Aboriginal cultural heritage values and sites in the reserve including stone artefacts (occurring individually and in small scatters on the surface) considered likely to reflect past Aboriginal camping places from recent to more distant times.
+There are numerous Aboriginal cultural heritage values and sites in the reserve including stone artefacts (occurring individually and in small scatters on the surface) reflecting past Aboriginal occupation and land use from recent to more distant times.
 These sites are of cultural significance to Traditional Custodians, linking generations of Aboriginal people over time.
 They are also of archaeological significance as an important source of information on the history of the reserve and the ACT region.
+Sites are listed on the ACT Heritage Register.

 Foundations of the Bush Capital